Edit Content

 2. Surgical Intervention

-Surgery is recommended if the diameter is 5.5 cm or more or rapid growth (>0.5 cm per year) is detected.
+Surgery is recommended if the aneurysm diameter is 5.5 cm or larger, or if rapid growth (more than 0.5 cm >per year) is detected.

 a.
 Open Surgery

-• The aneurysmal segment is removed by opening the abdominal area.
+• The aneurysmal segment is surgically removed through an abdominal incision.

 • An artificial graft is stitched in place.